 While I was gutted that we didn’t have enough time to visit any of the other islands, I’ve summarised a few of the most popular ones here:

-Koh Samui – This sounds like one of the most Westernised islands with plenty of luxury resorts and spas.
+Koh Samui: Supposedly one of the most Westernised islands with plenty of luxury resorts and spas, this has a paradise-feel.

-And there you have it, my guide to seeing as much of Thailand as possible in just two short weeks!
-As you can see, it’s definitely possible cover the country’s main highlights on a holiday but beware of fitting in too much because tons of travelling about can take away from your experience.
+And there you have it, my Thailand 2 week backpacking itinerary – or see as much of it as possible in two short weeks!
+As you can see, it’s definitely possible cover the country’s main highlights on a holiday and you can tailor this itinerary to your preferences easily – although I always recommend leaving plenty of time to relax as well as hopping too quickly between places can take away from your experience.

 Laura x